Hatem43/XYZbank/README.md

 # XYZbank
-Automation testing for banking for admin and customer services
+Automation testing for banking services for both admin and customers